Fish hatchery runs skeleton crew during government shutdown

-NORTH CHITTENDEN — It’s been 13 days since thousands of federal workers were placed on furlough owing to a partial government shutdown, but someone still has to feed the fish.
+NORTH CHITTENDEN — It’s been many days since thousands of federal workers were placed on furlough owing to a partial government shutdown, but someone still has to feed the fish.

 One of those someones is Henry Bouchard, hatchery manager for the Dwight D. Eisenhower National Fish Hatchery on Holden Road.